tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 [5 minutes (300346.200 ms) @ 50.254% duty](https://visual555.tardate.com/?mode=astable&r1=10&r2=980&c=220)
 using R1=10kΩ, R2=1MΩ, C1=220µF.

-I tried to use a "zero electrolytics" approach with very large (1GΩ) capacitors to compensate, following a design published in Elektor Magazine.
+I tried to use a "zero electrolytics" approach with a very large (1GΩ) resistor to compensate, following a design published in Elektor Magazine.

 I didn't have any success with this at first, as represented in the first design and set of conclusions below ("Zero Electrolytics - Round 1").

-It turned out that to discharge leakage overwhelmed the low currents with a 1GΩ resistor.
+It turned out that discharge leakage overwhelmed the low currents with a 1GΩ resistor.

 I ran a second round of tests using a low-leakage TLC556C.
 This was much more successful - a true long-running zero-electrolytic solution.
 See "Zero Electrolytics - Round 2".